jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 ## **User Benefit**

-This allows TensorFlow to transparently run TensorFlow programs on new devices, as long as users set up the system properly installing the device plugin.
+This RFC allows TensorFlow to transparently run TensorFlow programs on new devices, as long as users set up the system properly installing the device plugin.

 ## **Design Proposal**